 Many times when someone needs to find the perfect gift, they will ask a mutual friend for advice.
 So make sure your friends know what you want.
 If they know what you want, it will make things very easy for both of you!

 If you’re browsing on your phone and come across something you like (jewelry, a restaurant, or vacation idea), don’t be afraid to show it to them.
 If you’re worried about being presumptuous or too aggressive, say: “don’t you love this?
 I think I’m going to save up for it…”

 When all is said and done, honesty is the best policy.
 If there’s something you really want, say so.
 Have an open conversation about gifts, including whether or not you’re going to splurge on something or opt for a small gift like a box of chocolates.

 Do It Yourself

 Make reservations at the restaurant of your choice and plan out your ideal romantic evening.
 You can even buy yourself a present, because, why not?
-He will probably admire and appreciate you taking the reins on this one.
+Your partner will probably admire and appreciate you taking the reins on this one.